ramyaswati/Conde-Nest-sample-app/README.md

 Do you want to set up SSH for your instances?
 (Y/n): n
 ```
-You will notice right away that it just generated a internal config file at `/.elasticbeanstalk/config.yml`.
-It shall use this local config throughout your dev workflow cycle.
+You will notice right away that it just generated an internal file: `/.elasticbeanstalk/config.yml`.
+It will use this local config throughout your dev workflow cycle.
 It doesn't create any resources for `Elastic Beanstalk` yet.

 ### Step 2.
 Create your first environment
+Time to create your **first environment**.
+By default, `eb create` will prompt you to create a `LoadBalanced` environment with these settings:
+  * `Elastic Load Balancer` - fronts your app to receive all the clients requests and forwards to your instances
-Now that you have your app (`"elastic-beanstalk-sample-app"`), it's time to create your first environment.
-By default, `eb create` will prompt to build a standard `Elastic Load Balancer` + `Auto-scaling Group` with `1:1:4` capacity settings (desired:min:max) to guarantee that your app will always be running — **_we don't need that_**.
+  * `Auto-scaling Group` - maintains `1:1:4` capacity settings (desired:min:max) to guarantee that your app will always be running
+**_we don't need that_**.

 Let's just spin-up a `single EC2 instance` to minimize costs using `--single`.
 To further save costs, run a very cheap instance such as `t2.micro` especially if you're **Free Tier** eligible.
 Let's call it `"elastic-beanstalk-sample-app-blue"` for now (_you'll find out later_).
 ```bash